Bioconductor/BBS/Doc/Set-up-central-node-on-Jetstream2-HOWTO.md

 Participating satellite nodes: `nebbiolo2` (Linux), `palomino4` (Windows), `merida1` (Mac x86_64), `kjohnson1` (Mac arm64).

-Right now, these builds run twice a week only (start on Sunday and Wednesday mornings, finish on Tuesday and Friday in the afternoon).
+Right now, these builds run twice a week only (1st run: Sunday to Tuesday;
+2nd run: Wednesday to Friday).

 See crontabs on `bbscentral1` and all the satellite nodes for the details.